Hosting UPDATED: 26 February 2023

 • Enterprise-grade would mean exactly that.
 Performance, High-Availability, Security, Scalability.

 Conversely, we revered the systems that did work as they were supposed to.
-Ultimately, that’s what we aimed to build and nothing less.

-Using Pressidium’s managed WordPress platform:
+Using Pressidium’s managed WordPress platform

 • you gain access to Enterprise-grade service on all plans, even standard ones.
 Fault-tolerance, load-balancing, everything.